BaixiangLiu/destore/README.md

 ![logo](./images/DestoreLogo.png =200x)

 ## Purpose
 DeStore aims to create a decentralized peer-to-peer file storage platform with a trustless crytocurrency payment system.
 It is built on top of Ethereum to provide the platform with a decentralized logic base and dencentralized global state.
-It is also built on top of IPFS to provide the platform with content addressable peer-to-peer file distribution.
+It processes transactions using cryptocurrency called [Ether](https://www.ethereum.org/ether) It is also built using IPFS to provide the platform with content addressable peer-to-peer file distribution.

 ## Setup